morganjroberts/open-UST/docs/pzt-element-preparation.md

 ![micrometer-measurement](img/pzt-element-preparation/micrometer-measurement.jpg)

 1. Setup a micrometer (this project used Mituyo XXX) securely in a clamp on a workbench.
-2. Clean the micrometer anvils using a foam swab (part ID XXX in BOM) and isopropyl alcohol.
+2. Clean the micrometer anvils using a foam swab (part ID 040 in [`bill-of-materials.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/bill-of-materials.xlsx)) and isopropyl alcohol.
 3. If using a digital micrometer, calibrate/tare it to 0.
 4. For each PZT element:
     * Carefully handle the PZT element using tweezers (plastic to avoid electrode scratching)